syang16/academic-kickstart/content/author/shuoyang/_index.md

 +++

 Shuo obtained her PhD degree from Indiana University in 2017.
-Her PhD research was conducted under the guidance of Prof. [{name = "Sriraam Natarajan", url="http://utdallas.edu/~sriraam.natarajan/"}] and mainly focuses on machine learning and its application to medical domains, including statistical relational learning, knowledge-based learning, cost-sensitive learning, SRL for sequential events prediction and SRL in hybrid domains.
+Her PhD research was conducted under the guidance of Prof. links = [{name = "Sriraam Natarajan", url="http://utdallas.edu/~sriraam.natarajan/"}] and mainly focuses on machine learning and its application to medical domains, including statistical relational learning, knowledge-based learning, cost-sensitive learning, SRL for sequential events prediction and SRL in hybrid domains.